 This is not “recovery” itself—it is recovery modulation.

-Extrapolated insight: elite athletes do not just recover—they control how recovery happens.
+Performance Insight: elite athletes do not just recover—they control how recovery happens.

 The science behind cold plunging for athletes